Gaya/gaya.pizza/blog/contents/articles/react-vs-vue-1-jsx-vue-template-syntax/index.md

 There is simply no short or correct answer to this question.
 There are a lot of factors which come into play.
 That’s why I wanted to start writing a mini-series on some topics which demonstrate differences between Vue and React and the pros and cons using either one of the frameworks.

+In this first instalment of this “React vs Vue“ series, I want to get into how both frameworks allow you to render content.

 <span class="more"></span>

 ## The articles in this series